Atom Learning logo

 • when they can start answering the questions

-• how much time they have left before the end of the section.
+• how much time they have left before the end of the section

-There are three papers in total:
+There are three papers in total, including:

-Free response paper
+2. Free response paper

-Creative writing paper
+3. Creative writing paper

-In the creative writing paper, your child will need to write a full extended answer to a prompt.
+• Your child will need to write a full extended answer to a prompt.
 We've included more information about this paper below.

 What subjects are tested on the FSCE 11 plus?